Connacht Schools Rugby Senior Cup: History

+The current holders (2025) are Marist College, Athlone who won the title by beating three times consecutive champions Sligo Grammar School by 33-29 on 19 March 2025 in Heffernan Park, Ballina.

 Competition structure

 The Connacht Rugby Schools Cup is a three tier competition;

 Senior Cup [Senior A Cup]

 The premier competition played by the strongest rugby playing schools in the region.

 Current competition format is two pools [A & B] of three teams playing each other round robin.

 The Winners & Runner Up in each pool proceeding to the Semi-Finals.